 - 1. A description of the basic functions performed by each component. - 2.
 Data gathering results for each indicator displayed in a set of graphs.
 The horizontal bar graph that portrays results is expressed as a percent of deployment opportunity achieved for each indicator.
 The deployment opportunity reflects the total potential deployment and does not necessarily reflect actual need.
 For example, freeway management indicators are compared to a deployment opportunity consisting of the entire freeway system and are not corrected for any assessment of how local conditions might limit the scope of deployment to a portion of the freeway system.
 These indicators are single surrogates that do not necessarily reflect the full breadth of ITS deployment activity.
-Where possible, FY2002 results are compared to FY1997, FY1999, FY2000, FY 2002 and estimates for FY2005.
+Where possible, FY2004 results are compared to FY1997, 1999, 2000, and 2002 results and estimates for FY2005.
 In some cases, a decrease in deployment or integration over time occurs.
-This reduction may be due to difference in reporting from year to year, agencies responding one year and not the other, or an actual decrease in the level of deployment - 3.
+This reduction may be due to agencies responding one year and not the other, or an actual decrease in the level of deployment. - 3.
 Additional survey results are used to evaluate the extent that individual metropolitan areas have adopted technologies.
 This information is displayed in graphs that show the number of metropolitan areas reporting the presence of a particular technology that supports a component.
 In many cases, metropolitan areas have more than one of these technologies.
-As with the indicators, FY2002 results are compared to FY1997 results, FY1999 results, FY 2000 results and 2005 estimates.
+As with the indicators, FY2004 results are compared to FY1997, 1999, 2000, and 2002 results, and 2005 estimates.